Poor Houses: Post-Luxury Mini-Homes for the Formerly Rich

-This somewhat extreme (shall we say: lavish?) art-and-architecture project was, according to artist Kacey Wong, “inspired by the recent economic tsunami when the rich lost their fortune overnight,” and asks the question of how one can “live on the street but still maintain a facade of looking good and high style?”
+This somewhat extreme (shall we say: lavish?) art-and-architecture project was, according to artist Kacey Wong, “inspired by the recent economic tsunami when the rich lost their fortune overnight.”
+The series of tongue-in-cheek mini-homes asks the question, how can one “live on the street but still maintain a facade of looking good and high style?”

 For the future upper-middle-class homeless of Hong Kong, these mobile robo-shells are made for a luxury lifestyle on the go.
 Yes, there is clearly some satire built in – from the retro-futuristic robotic shells to the pictures of the formerly-wealthy inhabitants basking in the sun, playing golf and drinking champagne to keep up posh appearances despite their fall from grace.